 - Posts are more like articles, with the most current at the top of the page.
 Bloggers create posts in WordPress.

 Confused?
 Here is a good article on it…

 We’ll learn more about this in future lessons.
-For now, remember that Pages are used for the Home, About, and Content pages, and Posts are used for articles.
+For now, remember to use Pages for the Home, About, and Content pages, and Posts for articles.

 When you have a lot of articles on various topics, you would use Posts instead of Pages.
 WordPress is particularly good at organizing a large number of blog posts into Categories.
 For example, if you were a gaming blogger, you would have categories like:

 - PC Gaming